Short term financial assistance from Metropolitan Ministries in Hamilton County TN.

 The faith based Metropolitan Ministries is focused on helping the less fortunate, working poor, and people that are struggling in Hamilton County.
 They offer advice, guidance, and occasional financial aid, with a focus on housing and medical needs.
 There may also be emergency rent help or money for overdue utility bills.
 Staff and volunteers from the charity also can direct individuals to medications and things such as health care in the Chattanooga Tennessee region.
+Note appointments are not taken and support is first come and served.

 All clients are also supported in their efforts to gain self-sufficiency and stability.
 Staff from the ministry can advocate on their behalf, help people negotiate with creditors or companies such as utility providers, landlords and more.
 There are also Supportive Services Coordinators on site who can help people that qualify for this service.
 The main goal is to help someone achieve long term stability.